CALIFORNIA DEP. OF PUBLIC HEALTH

 Where there isn’t a path, make one

-Trying to learn about PrEP-AP with its limited information online alone wasn’t enough.
+Trying to learn about PrEP-AP with its limited information available online wasn’t enough.
 So I cold-messaged and cold-called public health researchers, enrollment workers, and health administrators alike until I got all the way up to PrEP-AP directors.
 I was able to get first-hand perspectives on things that would have been completely unavailable to me otherwise, simply due to sheer perseverance.

 Lead not with a predefined process, but a north star